 A walk in the town, paragliding by children and a feast in one of the restaurants were highlights of the evening.
 In only a couple of days, the place gave a very friendly home-like feeling with all walking tracks, stations and restaurant in close proximity.

 Saying goodbye to this scenic, one of a kind, pure simple natural beauty is not easy.
 Swiss watches and Swiss chocolates are most famous here.
-Children bought some small souvenirs and with loving memories of being a part of this treasure island of nature we said goodbye and drove past inspired and refreshed.
+Children bought some small souvenirs and with loving memories of being a part of this wonderland of nature we said goodbye and drove past inspired and refreshed.